-For households, prices refer to the average tariff per MWh charged by distributors.
+For households, prices refer to the average standing charges and delivery rates per MWh.
+The price data comes from energy suppliers, covering most of the household market.
 Excise taxes on electricity for households consist of a variable component, proportional to consumption, and a fixed yearly discount, independent of consumption.
-For the purpose of calculating an effective excise tax rate per MWh, an average consumption of 3 MWh per year is assumed.
-Because of this assumption, excise tax rates for electricity can be negative for certain quarters.
+For the purpose of calculating an effective excise tax rate per MWh, the latest available average annual consumption of electricity is used.
+Because of this average consumption, excise tax rates for electricity can be negative for certain quarters.

-As of 1 January 2023, a price ceiling has been in effect for the household electricity prices.
+As of 1 January 2023, a price ceiling has been in effect for the household electricity prices for the year 2023 only.
 Up to a consumption of 2.900 kWh of electricity, a maximum rate of 0.40 €/kWh is applied.
 As a result, most households receive a discount on their energy bills.
 The government pays this discount.
 This price ceiling is taken into account in the ex-tax price of household electricity and does not show on the excise tax.